jomic/cov-sim/README.md

 - `-t` If the `-o` flag is active, results are outputted in real-time as they become available.
             (If the `-t` flag is not used with `-o`, the results are all outputted when the simulation ends as a single JSON object).
 - `-p` Plot the results in the terminal - along with the SAIVR values.
+- `-z` Use a randomized seed for the initialization of the simulation.
-- `-s` Use a non-deterministic seed for the simulation.
+- `-s` Use a randomized seed for the execution of the simulation.

 For example, to run the program with settings from `matrix,L=100,D0=5.json`, a random seed, and output in `resultsMatrix.json`, you can run: